Soufien/CMS-Geoloc/README.md

 -  cd CMS-Geoloc/public
 -  bower install

-Open 2 terminal windows :
+######Open 2 terminal windows :

-In the first one run :
+1. In the first one run :
-  sudo mongod
+  -- sudo mongod

-In the second one run :
+2. In the second one run :
-  sudo dpd
+  --sudo dpd

 And then open your browser and type the following URL to visit the dashoard : http://localhost:2403/dashboard/